Education (Miscellaneous Provisions) Act 1948

 The Education (Miscellaneous Provisions) Act 1948 (11 & 12 Geo.
 6. c.
-40) was an Act of the Parliament of the United Kingdom.
+40) was an act of the Parliament of the United Kingdom.
 It was passed during the Labour government of Clement Attlee.
 Amongst other provisions, it empowered local authorities to provide items of clothing in cases where pupils were unable due to the unsuitability or inadequacy of their clothing to take full advantage of the education provided at their schools.

-It was repealed on 1 November 1996 by the Education Act 1996.
+The act was repealed on 1 November 1996 by the Education Act 1996.

+Subsequent developents

+The whole act was repealed by section 582(2) of, and part I of schedule 38 to, the Education Act 1996, which came into force on 1 November 1996.